-The concept of cornerstone content is so important, that our Yoast SEO plugin includes an option to indicate whether or not an article is cornerstone content.
-If you mark articles as cornerstone, Yoast SEO helps you write a kick-ass article and build a solid internal linking structure.
+The concept of cornerstone content is so important, that our Yoast SEO for WordPress plugins and Yoast SEO for Shopify app include an option to indicate whether or not a page is cornerstone content.
+If you mark pages as cornerstone content, Yoast SEO helps you write kick-ass content and build a solid internal linking structure.

 Marking your cornerstone articles means you can create a list of them in your post overview, so you can easily work on improving them.
 And, most importantly, the link suggestion tool in Yoast SEO Premium will give priority to the articles that you mark as cornerstone content, so you’ll never forget to link to your best article on a certain topic if you write about something related.